Original Prusa XL: Large-Scale CoreXY FDM 3D Printer with up to 5 Independent Toolheads for Multi-Material Experience

 The Original Prusa XL supports over 8 filament types using its direct drive Nextruder and all-metal hotend reaching 290°C. Compatible materials include PLA, PETG, TPU, PVA, PC, PP, CPE, and PVB.
 Its 10:1 geared extruder handles flexible filaments well, proven with Fiberlogy Fiberflex and Matterhackers TPU.
 The printer excels in multi-material prints, such as the Prusa Tire model, which used five materials: Black and White TPU FLEX, Orange PETG, Yellow PLA, and Gray PC.

-Prusa XL 3D printer with a detailed tire model using PLA, PETG, FLEX, and PC filaments, showcasing multi-material capabilities.
+Prusa XL 3D printer displaying a detailed 3D-printed tire model.
+Material types include PLA, PETG, FLEX, and PC, visible on the left.

 The multi-material system reduces waste compared to single-nozzle setups, lowering material costs and expanding project possibilities.